IBM-Cloud/docs/overview/glossary/index.md

 <dl class="dl"><dt class="dt dlterm"><a name="gloss_R__x7470468"><!-- --></a>read-mostly</dt>
 <dd class="dd">Pertaining to data that changes dynamically.</dd>
+<dt class="dt dlterm"><a name="gloss_R__x8439181"><!-- --></a>red-black deployment</dt>
+<dd class="dd">A deployment technique that drives continuous delivery by enabling synchronized test, development, and deployment.
+Initially, development is done on an inactive environment (black) while the active environment continues to take traffic (red).
+Once deployment starts, both environments go live (red-red) until routing is disabled on the formerly active, previous version environment, then subsequently removed (black) while the new environment serves as the only active environment.
+See also <a class="xref" href="#gloss_B__x7807335">blue-green deployment</a>.</dd>
 <dt class="dt dlterm"><a name="gloss_R__x2091391"><!-- --></a>region</dt>
 <dd class="dd">A defined geographic territory.
 A region could be a specific postal code area, a town, a city, a state, a group of states, or even a group of countries.
 Each region can itself be a set of other regions or a set of postal codes that form the region.</dd>
 <dt class="dt dlterm"><a name="gloss_R__x2064940"><!-- --></a>registry</dt>